mdsufz/OrtSuite/README.md

 **(rounded blue rectangles)** Additional constraints can be added to reduce the search space of microbial interactions.

-# Overview of OrtSuite1.0
+# Overview of OrtSuite v1.0

 **OrthoFinder:** Clustering of orthologs

 **OrtScraper:** Bulk download of protein sequences for populating a user-defined database

 **OrtAn:** Functional annotation of clusters of orthologs

+**Interspecies interactions:** Prediction of interspecies interactions based on the functional potential of individual species

 # System Requirements

-Resources for Ortsuite1.0 will vary depending on the amount of data being processed.
+Resources for Ortsuite v1.0 will vary depending on the amount of data being processed.
 In the example provided (consisting of 7 reactions with 16 associated KEGG Ortholog identifiers), we used an Intel Core i5-6200U 2.3GHz with 4 cores and 16 Gb of RAM.
-OrtSuite1.0 officially supports only Linux OS.
+OrtSuite v1.0 officially supports only Linux OS.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Installation
 ============

-# OrtSuite1.0
+# OrtSuite v1.0

-OrtSuite1.0 is a python tool that performs functional annotation of clusters of orthologs and identifies putative microbial interactions.
+OrtSuite v1.0 is a python tool that performs functional annotation of clusters of orthologs and identifies putative microbial interactions.
 This tool automatically retrieves sequence data in bulk from KEGG (Kyoto Encyclopedia of Genes and Genomes) database to generate the Ortholog Reaction-Associated user-defined database (*ORAdb*).
 Generation of clusters of orthologs is performed by OrthoFinder.

 **Requirements:**  Python 3.6